BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Abstract

 \section{Abstract}

-\jwst spectroscopy has revealed a population of compact objects at redshifts $z=2\text{--}9$ with `v'-shaped spectral energy distributions, broad permitted lines, and, often, hydrogen Balmer absorption.
-Among these `Little Red Dots' (LRDs), \target at $z=7.04$ has been confirmed to have time-variable equivalent width (EW) in its broad emission lines, confirming its AGN nature.
-We extend the analysis of NIRSpec/IFS data from the \blackthunder survey to the \Halpha line.
-The broad-line profile in \target is manifestly non-Gaussian, requiring at least two Gaussian components with full width at half maximum $FWHM = 450\pm50$ and $1800\pm100$~\kms.
-Crucially, we also detect a narrow-line Gaussian component, and strong \Halpha absorption (EW relative to the continuum $\sim 30_{-9}^{+15}~\AA$), confirming a connection between the strong Balmer break and line absorption.
+\jwst has revealed a population of `Little Red Dots' (LRDs): compact, red objects at redshifts $z=2\text{--}9$ with `v'-shaped spectral energy distributions, broad permitted lines, and, often, hydrogen Balmer absorption.
+We use NIRSpec/IFS data from the \blackthunder survey to study the \Halpha line in the LRD \target at $z=7.04$, which is a confirmed AGN due to time-variable equivalent width (EW) in its broad emission lines.
+The \Halpha spectral profile is non-Gaussian, requiring at least two Gaussian components.
+We also detect a narrow-line Gaussian component, and strong \Halpha absorption (EW relative to the continuum $\sim22_{+12}^{-7}~\AA$), confirming a connection between the strong Balmer break and line absorption.
 The absorber is at rest with respect to broad \Halpha, suggesting that the gas cannot be interpreted as an inflow or outflow, forming instead a long-lived structure.
-Its velocity dispersion is $\sigabs = 100\pm10$~\kms, consistent with the value inferred from the analysis of the Balmer break.
-Based on \Halpha, we infer a black hole mass of $\log(\mbh/\Msun) = 6.3\text{--}6.7$, 0.9--1.3~dex smaller than previous estimates based on \Hbeta.
-The Eddington ratio is 0.7--1.6.
-Combining the high signal-to-noise ratio of the narrow \Halpha line with the spectral resolution $R=3,700$ of the G395H grating, we infer a narrow-line intrinsic dispersion $\sigma_\mathrm{n}=22_{-6}^{+5}$~\kms, which places a stringent constraint on the black-hole-to-dynamical-mass ratio of this system to be $\mbh/\mdyn > 0.02\text{--}0.4$.
-If \mbh is near the low-mass end of our estimates, the SMBH would be accreting at a super-Eddington rate.
-Alternatively, at the high-\mbh end, there would be minimal room for a host galaxy.
+Its velocity dispersion is $\sigabs = 110^{+20}_{-10}$~\kms, consistent with the value inferred from the analysis of the Balmer break.
+Based on \Halpha, we infer a black hole mass of $\log(\mbh/\Msun) = 7.2$, smaller but close to the previous estimates based on \Hbeta.
+The Eddington ratio is 0.09.
+Combining the high signal-to-noise ratio of the narrow \Halpha line with the spectral resolution $R=3,700$ of the G395H grating, we infer a narrow-line intrinsic dispersion $\sigma_\mathrm{n}=22_{-6}^{+5}$~\kms, which places a stringent constraint on the black-hole-to-dynamical-mass ratio of this system to be $\mbh/\mdyn = 0.15\text{--}1.2$, confirming the overmassive nature of the black hole and potentially leaving little room for a host galaxy.